-Term/Acronym Description RTA board Real Time Accelerator board - the Communication board used for connection to the MasterBus 300 control network, either a PU515A RTA board or a PU410 RTA unit.
+Term/Acronym Description RTA board Real Time Accelerator board The Communication board used for connection to the MasterBus 300 control network, the PU410 RTA unit.
 The RTA configuration, dialogs, and status indications do not differ or depend on the type of RTA hardware used, once the installation is completed.
 TTD Time Tagged Data - the name of the log functionality in Safeguard and AC 400 Controllers.